 Any board sport is a “risk/reward” proposition.
 No one ever got better, and excelled at their respective craft, without falling.
 It is just a basic function of board sports, and flowboarding is another activity that “falls” into this realm.

 I was at a trade show several years ago, when a large group came by our booth.
-They said, “We will write you a check for X (the ‘X’ was a VERY large number), if you can guaranty no one will ever get hurt.”
-This conversation went on for a couple of hours – them asking, and me answering – Over and over again, I said, “There is no way I can guaranty that.”
+They said, “We will write you a check for X (the ‘X’ was a VERY large number) if you can guarantee no one will ever get hurt.”
+This conversation went on for a couple of hours – them asking, and me answering – Over and over again, I said, “There is no way I can guarantee that.”
 Finally, they left the booth, probably upset with me.
-If we wanted to make a multimillion-dollar sale, then I should have said, “Yes, I guaranty it!”
+If we wanted to make a multimillion-dollar sale, then I should have said, “Yes, I guarantee it!”

 That is not how we operate though.
 And anything less than the truth is not the right answer.